 How Electric Power Steering Works

-Electric power steering (or EPS, also known as EPSA) functions a little differently.
+Electric power steering (or EPS, also known as EPSA) operates a little differently.

 - Steering column-mounted EPS